 While you’re here, check out the best things to do in Los Angeles too!

 One of the most exotic feeling day trips from Los Angeles is located 46 miles of the coast in the Channel Islands is Catalina.
 This beautiful island has two different cities, Two Harbors and Avalon.

-Catalina can easily be done as a day trip from Los Angeles but in our opinion it is best done overnight.
+Catalina can easily be done as a day trip from Los Angeles but in our opinion, it is best done overnight so you can enjoy more than what you’d see on a Catalina day trip.
 The island has a completely different vibe once the day visitors and cruise ships leave and you get to experience the tranquility of island life with the locals by staying the night.